Belly Putter

 In a stable putting stroke it remains motionless, keeping its original relationship to the putting triangle of shoulders, arms, and hands as established at address.

-One way to prevent the butt of the putter moving is to jam it into your gut.
+One way to prevent the butt of the putter moving was to jam it into your gut.
 Because the top end of the putter shaft is now anchored, it is more difficult for your wrists to hinge.

 By eliminating the freedom of movement in your wrists, you effectively get rid of the problem.
-Under the present Rules of Golf this solution is perfectly legal.

-If you reference the main golf tours, there is only a minority of professionals using either the belly or the long putter at any one time.
 This seems to suggest that the standard or conventional putter is still the length of choice.
 When they do make a change, it is usually because they are unhappy with their present putting stats.

-It is interesting to note the reason given when tour players make the switch either to a non-conventional putter, or back to the standard putter after a period of experimentation.
 Similar to changing their putting grip or model of putter, it is a way of mixing things up when their confidence starts to falter.

 Putting is a combination of skills, not just the single skill of a repetitive putting stroke.
-Good putters also know how to align accurately to their target, read the subtle slopes of the green, and send the ball the correct distance.

 Image Source